 Two years ago I was given the incurable prognosis.
-This is the extract from My Story on my website
+This is the extract from My Story

 I will never forget that moment…